-14.31 E/P
+14.32 E/P

-In HyGEARS, the pinion and gear members can be moved virtually in space, such as to simulate movements in actual use.
+In HyGEARS, the pinion and gear members can be moved virtually in space, such as to simulate relative displacements in actual use.
 Besides the V-H Editor, HyGEARS offers the E/P Control Window through which the position of the mean point of the Contact Pattern is set.